 Checklist: Starting a Partnership

+A with any business structure, you will need to choose and register a busines name and obtain all necessary business licenses and permits.
 If you are thinking of starting a partnership, below is a checklist of steps to take before you open for business.
 Keep in mind that your partnership's start-up requirements might vary from the list below, depending on the specific type of business you are in, and where your business is located.